 Provide details about your key messages.
 These may be hierarchical.
 Here’s an example:

-If you already have plans and ideas regarding structure and stylistic content, include these now.
-However, it’s important to bear in mind that you are addressing professional creative industry practitioners and no one likes to be told how to do their job!
+If you already have plans and ideas regarding structure, tone and style, include these now.
+However, it’s important to bear in mind that you are addressing professional creative industry practitioners.
 Be flexible and accept that your ideas might be a great starting point but shouldn’t necessarily be considered absolute. 🙂

-We thought it would be good to structure each film by beginning with an overview of the problem our customer faced, then explaining how we helped them and finishing with information about where they are now and their hopes for the future.
+“We’re keen to hear your ideas but thought it would be good to structure each film by beginning with an overview of the problem our customer faced, then explaining how we helped them and finishing with information about where they are now and their hopes for the future.
 We also thought it would be nice if you could use some split screen techniques as this would be in keeping with the look of our brochure.
-We want the music to be upbeat and happy.
+We want the music to be upbeat and happy.”

 Provide details about branding.
 This may just be a link to a .pdf of your branding guidelines online.

 For a tender process, it’s usually best to NOT provide details about how much money you have available for the project, assuming one of the tender criteria is cost.
-If you already have a supplier in mind, it might make sense to mention the amount you have available or might be simpler to just request a quote.
+If you already have a supplier in mind, it might make sense to mention the amount you have available so that they don’t waste time by planning/quoting for a project which is much too small or too large in scale.

 This article should be considered a starting point and it might help you to create a template for all of your briefs.
 The ‘essentials’ are exactly that – essential.
 You may decide to go into much more detail with your brief, particularly if it is a larger project with a greater degree of complexity than the above example.
 For example, you may wish to include information about each of the participants, the locations (noise hazards, restrictions etc), the questions you plan to ask the participants and whether they will have had chance to prepare answers, keywords, facts and stats to include somehow and questions that you may have regarding the process.